hugeblank/Allium-wiki/docs/register-api.md

 ### `module`

-Register an API for this plugin
+Register an API for this plugin, can only be executed once

 - **Parameters**
   - _table_: API to be made external